 The tutorial uses mock sensor readings for simplicity, but feel free to hook up a physical sensor of your choice and use that instead.

-First, you’ll need to get all of your hardware connected.
-Follow the instructions below to connect your Adafruit Feather M4 Express and Notecard mounted on a Notecarrier-F.
+First, you'll need to get all of your hardware connected.
+Follow the instructions below to connect your Adafruit Feather M4 Express and Notecard mounted on a Notecarrier F.

 In order to complete this guide, you’ll need the following:

-- Notecard mounted to Notecarrier-F.
+- Notecard mounted to Notecarrier F.

 Any CircuitPython-capable Microcontroller (MCU) with Feather headers.
 We'll be using the Adafruit Feather M4 Express, but any MCU with a CircuitPython bootloader and binary will do.
 Be sure to follow the instructions for burning the bootloader and flashing the CircuitPython binary to your device.
-And if you're using the Adafruit Feather M4 Express, make sure you update your board to the lastest version of CircuitPython.
+And if you're using the Adafruit Feather M4 Express, make sure you update your board to the latest version of CircuitPython.

 - Micro USB to USB-A cable.

-Plug your Feather-compatible Adafruit Feather M4 Express device into the Feather headers on the Notecarrier-F.
+Plug your Feather-compatible Adafruit Feather M4 Express device into the Feather headers on the Notecarrier F.

 Attach your microcontroller to your computer with a Micro USB to USB-A cable, using the Micro USB port on the microcontroller.